Lauren Zima: Early life

 Zima was raised in Elgin, Illinois, graduated from Elgin High School, and studied journalism at the University of Missouri.

 Career

 In 2011, Zima appeared on MTV's Disaster Date.
 She was hired by Entertainment Tonight in 2015 after a brief stint at Newsy, where she served as a creative director and host.
 Currently, her coverage for Entertainment Tonight includes hosting The Bachelor: Roses and Rosé, a comedic recap show that is available on YouTube.

 Personal life

-As of 2018, Zima has been dating Chris Harrison, who served as host of the ABC reality television dating shows The Bachelor, The Bachelorette, and Bachelor in Paradise.
-On October 25, 2021 Harrison and Zima announced their engagement.
+As of 2018, Zima was dating Chris Harrison, who formerly served as host of the ABC reality television dating shows The Bachelor, The Bachelorette, and Bachelor in Paradise.
+The couple got married in November 2023.